It was October 2011 when Emily Whitehead’s cancer relapsed for the first time.

 On April 17, 2012, Emily became the first pediatric patient to be treated with T-cell therapy.

 The Whiteheads were told Emily might experience flu-like symptoms a few days after being infused with her reprogrammed T cells, similar to the adult patients who had already been treated.
 But as is sometimes the case with experimental treatments, Emily’s symptoms were much more serious than doctors anticipated.
 She became critically ill and was admitted to the pediatric intensive care unit (PICU) at CHOP.

 Dr. Grupp and a team of scientists worked quickly to determine what had caused her sudden illness.
 They learned that the level of a certain protein had become very elevated as a result of the T cells growing in her body.
 This same protein is involved in rheumatoid arthritis, and there is a drug for that disease that turns off production of that particular protein.
 The team administered the drug to Emily, with dramatic results: her condition improved faster than anyone could have hoped for.
 Almost overnight, her breathing improved, her fever dropped and her blood pressure was back to normal.

 In the weeks that followed, Emily recovered completely from the illness, called cytokine release syndrome, which resulted from the therapy.
 There’s no doubt in Kari’s and Tom’s minds that it was in part due to the prayers of thousands of supporters across the country who were following every turn in Emily’s story.
 But doctors were still unsure whether the T cell therapy was working.
 Several weeks after her T cell infusion, they were able to conduct a bone marrow test to find out.

 “Three weeks after receiving the treatment, she was in remission,” says Dr. Grupp.
 “Emily completely responded to her T cell therapy.
 We checked her bone marrow for the possibility of disease again at three months and six months out from her treatment, and she still has no disease whatsoever."
-Now more than five year later, the cancer-fighting T cells are still there in her body.
+Now more than 10 year later, the cancer-fighting T cells are still there in her body.